dayan9265/climate-change-awereness-pandemic/README.md

 ## How to maintain awareness of the ecological questions during a world crisis?

-These results were found for the English Wikipedia category, however, though global, the pandemic was handled very differently within countries.
+These results were found for the English Wikipedia category.
+However, though global, the pandemic was handled very differently within countries.
 Based on the previous finding, we could assume that the shifting pattern of interest might be different in other countries.
 The following animation allows to choose each of the seven analysed european countries and see its pattern of interest change.
 The top 3 articles which have seen the highest increase during covid crisis, as well as the country's lockdown impact factor ranking (among the seven analysed countries), are also highlighted.

 <label for="country">Choose a country to display info:</label>